AguaClara/String-Digester/Spring 2019/String_Digester_Final_Report_Draft.md

 ## Results and Analysis
 ### Single Chain Experiment
-**[By simply measuring the mass and length of the chain at a controlled flow rate]** ~~The~~ **[the]** single chain experiment yielded  results of volume of water on the chain, residence time, and height needed for a 15 minute residence time ~~, by simply measuring the mass and length of the chain at a controlled flow rate~~.
+**[By simply measuring the mass and length of the chain at a controlled flow rate --Addressed GS]** By simply measuring the mass and length of the chain at a controlled flow rate, the **[the --Addressed GS]** single chain experiment yielded results of volume of water on the chain, residence time, and height needed for a 15 minute residence time.
 By dividing the mass on the chain by the density of water, which is 1 g/ml, the volume of water on the chain was obtained.
 When graphed against flow rate, this calculation yielded a curve best fit by a power series with an R<sup>2</sup> of .991.
 This is an appropriate result because power series are most often used for data that compares measurements that increase at a specific rate.
 The flow rate was increased in small increments and the volume of water on the chain would also increase at a specific rate until it reached a certain threshold, which can be seen towards the end of the line graph where the volume of water on the chain starts leveling out as expected.

 <center>
 <img src="https://github.com/AguaClara/String-Digester/blob/master/Spring%202019/Images/FRvsVWC.png?raw=true" width = 300/>